Snowflake-Labs/terraform-provider-snowflake/pkg/sdk/poc/README.md

 - cleanup the design of builders in DSL (e.g. why transformer has to be always added?)
 - generate getters for requests, at least for identifier/name
 - generate integration tests in child package (because now we keep them in `testint` package)
+- struct_to_builder is not supporting templated-like values.
+See stages_def.go where in SQL there could be value, where 'n' can be replaced with any number
+  - SKIP_FILE_n - this looks more like keyword without a space between SQL prefix and int
+  - SKIP_FILE_n% (e.g. SKIP_FILE_123%) - this is more template-like behaviour, notice that 'n' is inside the value (we cannot reproduce that right now with struct_to_builder capabilities)

 ##### Known issues
 - generating two converts when Show and Desc use the same data structure